softgraph/microbit-dal-ext-kit-example/README.md

 		$ yt install
 		...

-+ The target files required for the module are automatically downloaded to `yotta_targets` directory.
++ The target files required for the module are automatically downloaded to `yotta_targets` directory as below.

 		$ ls yotta_targets
 		bbc-microbit-classic-gcc  mbed-gcc

-+ The other module files required for the module are automatically downloaded to `yotta_modules` directory.
++ The other module files required for the module are automatically downloaded to `yotta_modules` directory as below.

 		$ ls yotta_modules
 		ble  ble-nrf51822  mbed-classic  microbit  microbit-dal  microbit-dal-ext-kit  nrf51-sdk

-### Build Modules
+### Build Executable

-+ To build all modules and the executable, run the following yotta command at the project root of `microbit-dal-ext-kit-example`.
++ To build all required modules and the executable, run the following yotta command at the project root of `microbit-dal-ext-kit-example`.

 		$ yt build
 		...

-+ The files are built in `build/bbc-microbit-classic-gcc` directory.
++ The files are built in `build/bbc-microbit-classic-gcc` directory as below.

 		$ ls build/bbc-microbit-classic-gcc/source/microbit-dal-ext-kit-example-combined.hex
 		build/bbc-microbit-classic-gcc/source/microbit-dal-ext-kit-example-combined.hex

+### Run Executable

-+ To flash the executable file to your micro:bit device, just copy the `combined.hex` file to the device.
++ To flash the executable file to your micro:bit device, just copy the `combined.hex` file to the device mounted as a usb storage.
 Here is an example for Terminal on Mac OS.

 		$ cp build/bbc-microbit-classic-gcc/source/microbit-dal-ext-kit-example-combined.hex /Volumes/MICROBIT

++ The executable starts automatically after it has been copied into the device.
++ The scrolling '`--`' characters are shown on the device's 5 x 5 LEDs display.
+Then, '`T`' is shown as a candidate for the App Mode.
++ By default, the following candidates are available for the App Mode.
+Press A button to switch among these modes and press B button to select the mode.
+	+ App Mode '`T`' (Generic Transmitter mode using micro:bit only)
+	+ App Mode '`R`' (Generic Receiver mode using micro:bit only)
+	+ App Mode '`Z`' (Zip Halo mode using micro:bit and Kitronik's Zip Halo board)

 ## Documentation